 Narrator: J. Scott Bennett

-I received a copy of this book at no cost (via the narrator) in exchange for an honest review.
+I received a copy of this book at no cost from the narrator (via the GoodReads Audiobooks Group) in exchange for an honest review.

 Narration: J. Scott Bennett did a good job.
 I think it must have been difficult to come up with so many cowboy voices and keep them all distinct, but he pulled it off.
 There was only 1 Hispanic accent (Sandra the cook) and he did that well.
 The voices for the lady characters were believable.

 What I Liked: Jubul Foxworth – his name is just fun to say; the setting; Sandra the cook.

 What I Disliked: Characters and plot were rather predictable.